What Does Cornering A Market Mean?

-(Last Updated On: 27.
-August 2022)
+(Last Updated On: 19.
+March 2023)

-And here was the catch: As one wheat trader, or sometimes a couple of them, cornered the market and was holding the most contracts in their own hands, there weren’t enough futures the sellers could buy back to get rid of the too many sold futures contracts.
+And here was the catch: As one wheat trader, or sometimes a couple of them, cornered the market and held the most contracts in their own hands, there weren’t enough futures the sellers could buy back to get rid of the too many sold futures contracts.
 At least, not for a regular price.
 In other words, they were “backed into a corner”.

 But to fulfill their obligations, they were forced either to deliver the wheat or buy the futures back at exorbitant prices!

-Those who could deliver the grain, fulfilled their obligations, and the person who cornered, had a lot of it.
+Those who could deliver the grain fulfilled their obligations, and the person who cornered had a lot of it.
 And the price got, because of the artificial shortage, pretty high.
 Now the next step was to bring this grain to the markets, where the wheat was sold at a loss to make sure to get rid of it all.
-Doing that, the artificial shortage turned into a glut and the price collapsed literally.
+Doing that, the artificial shortage turned into a glut, and the price collapsed literally.
 This move of selling the grain at a loss was called “burying the corpse”.

 The first futures trader who was cornering the market in a big way was a wheat trader called Benjamin Hutchinson (Old Hutch) from Massachusetts.
 In 1888, he successfully cornered the wheat pit and earned a couple of millions of dollars.
-If you want to know more about the cornering a market and the history of futures trading, I can recommend you to read the book “The Futures“* by Emily Lambert.
+If you want to know more about cornering a market, and the history of futures trading, I can recommend you to read the book “The Futures“* by Emily Lambert.
 I really enjoyed this one, and I hope it will enrich and widen your horizon as it did in my case.

-Cornering a market is for sure illegal because it creates an unfair advantage and a price manipulation.
-For that reason, the Securities and Exchange Commission (SEC) closely watches trading activities of particular securities but also foreign exchange or commodities.
+Cornering a market is for sure illegal because it creates an unfair advantage and price manipulation.
+For that reason, the Securities and Exchange Commission (SEC) closely watches the trading activities of particular securities but also foreign exchange or commodities.
 The goal (or the attempt) is to prevent and prosecute illegal trading behavior.
 But also the Commodity Futures Trading Commission is monitoring the futures market and is bringing from time to time someone to justice, like in the case of Fenchurch Capital Management, imposing $600.000.

 I’ve already mentioned the cornering of the wheat pit by the “Old Hutch” in 1888.
-Let’s check some more cornering examples in the world of futures:
+Let’s check some more cornering examples in the world of the futures:

 But Armour, with deep pockets, could get enough wheat to fulfill his delivering obligations.
 Besides that, because the cornering process took several months, the farmers got wind of the high wheat prices.
 Therefore, they started to grow a lot of wheat and caused a glut which was contributing to the price collapse.
 Long story short, Leiter lost all his paper profits and turned the whole deal into a huge loss of $10 Million.

 Northern Pacific – in 1901.
 The Northern Pacific Railway was a railroad that operated across the western United States from Minnesota to the Pacific Coast.
 This example of cornering a market happened because of the interest in the company called “Chicago, Burlington and Quincy Railroad”.
-At this time, Charles Perkins, was the president of this company which had a direct connection to Chicago.
-Henry Villard, the early president of Northern Pacific, James J. Hill, the CEO of the Great Northern Railway, Edward Harriman, the director of Union Pacific Railroad wanted to buy this company.
+At this time, Charles Perkins was the president of this company that had a direct connection to Chicago.
+Henry Villard, the early president of Northern Pacific, James J. Hill, the CEO of the Great Northern Railway, and Edward Harriman, the director of Union Pacific Railroad wanted to buy this company.

-With such a big position, Harriman had unintentionally cornered Northern Pacific stock, and Hill, with his 200.000 shares on a single day, added the fuel to the fire.
-The consequence was that there were scarcely shares left to buy back to cover the shorts.
+With such a big position, Harriman had unintentionally cornered Northern Pacific stock, and Hill, with his 200.000 shares on a single day, added more fuel to the fire.
+The consequence was that there were scarcely any shares left to buy back to cover the shorts.
 The stock price then exploded in a short squeeze with the highest recorded price on the NYSE of $1000.

 At a certain point, when Ryan was the only lender of the stocks, he soon knew who shorted him because back then, there were no anonymous machines making the trades but persons acting “against” each other.
-So he knew that the most borrowers were members of the NYSE including the members of the Board Governors.
+So he knew that most borrowers were members of the NYSE including the members of the Board Governors.
 In other words, the persons who bet against him were working with him on the floor, and they tried to ruin him with their short positions.
 So it got personal for him, I guess.
-Maybe that’s why he offered to the short sellers to settle for $750 while the “regular” price of the Stutz stock was around $391.
+Maybe that’s why he offered the short sellers to settle for $750 while the “regular” price of the Stutz stock was around $391.

-Because of that, the whole situation ended up in a seesaw and dragged on a couple of months, involving several contentions and disputes between Ryan and the NYSE.
+Because of that, the whole situation ended up in a seesaw and dragged on for a couple of months, involving several contentions and disputes between Ryan and the NYSE.
 Ryan even resigned his member seat on the NYSE to be able to act independently.
 In April 1920, the shorts finally agreed to accept a settlement price of $550.
-With that, Ryan would make $1.5 million of profit.
+With that, Ryan would make $1.5 million in profit.
 But appearances were deceiving, for he had to pay the banks he owed millions he took to purchase the stocks.
 So the only way he could pay the banks was to sell shares on Stutz.
 But because the NYSE had suspended the Stutz stock, he couldn’t sell enough stocks to the public.
-Long story short: Ryan’s ostensible victory ended in his bankrupsy because the banks wanted their money back.
+Long story short: Ryan’s ostensible victory ended in his bankruptcy because the banks wanted their money back.
 So in this case of cornering a market, both sides lost tremendously.

-- It’s highly illegal nowadays and that’s why the markets are getting observed by the SEC and CFTC
+- It’s highly illegal nowadays, and that’s why the markets are getting observed by the SEC and CFTC

 - There were several occasions of corners but not every attempt was successful in the past